Disability Education Services

 Our education program offers a variety of educational and personal growth opportunities to people with developmental disabilities and enables participants to live more independently.
 The program represents a dynamic partnership between community volunteers who teach the classes, educational institutions, public and private donors.

-Spring semester classes will begin the week of February 18, 2014.
+Summer semester classes will begin the week of June 9, 2014.
 View the current course schedule.
 This course schedule is updated and reflects the available courses.

 Students attend class one evening a week to learn basic academic and living skills.
 Classes are held at a variety of community locations.
 Fall, Spring and Summer semesters are offered.
 The project is open to St. Louis City and County residents who are at least 18 years old.
 Scholarships are available for students who demonstrate financial need.
 Limited transportation assistance is available.